Johnny Mnemonic (film): Reception

 James criticized the film's lack of tension, and Rainer called the film's tone too grim and lacking excitement.
 McCarthy criticized what he saw as a "unrelieved grimness" and "desultory, darkly staged action scenes".
 McCarthy felt the film's visual depiction of the future was unoriginal, and Gleiberman described the film as "Blade Runner with tackier sets".
 Savlov wrote that Longo's "attempts to out-Blade Runner Ridley Scott in the decaying cityscape department grow wearisome".
 Savlov still found the film "much better than expected".
 LaSalle felt the film "introduces a fantastic yet plausible vision of a computer-dominated age" and maintains a focus on humanity, in contrast to Rainer, who found the film's countercultural pose to be inauthentic and lacking humanity.
 James called the film murky and colorless; Rainer's review criticized similar issues, finding the film's lack of lighting and its grim set design to give everything an "undifferentiated dullness".
 McCarthy found the special effects to be "slick and accomplished but unimaginative", though Ebert enjoyed the special effects.
-Gleiberman highlighted the monofilament whip as his favorite special effect, though James found it unimpressive.
+Gleiberman highlighted the laser whip as his favorite special effect, though James found it unimpressive.

 Although saying that Reeves is not a good actor, LaSalle said Reeves is still enjoyable to watch and makes for a compelling protagonist.
 McCarthy instead found Reeves' character to be unlikable and one-dimensional.
 James compared Reeves to a robot, and Gleiberman compared him to an action figure.
 Rainer posited that Reeves' character may seem so blank due to his memory loss.
 Savlov said that Reeves' wooden delivery gives the film unintentional humor, but Rainer found that the lack of humor throughout the film sapped all the acting performances of any enjoyment.
 Gleiberman said that Reeves' efforts to avoid Valleyspeak backfire, giving his character's lines "an intense, misplaced urgency", though he liked the unconventional casting of Lundgren as a psychopathic street preacher.
-Rainer highlighted Lundgren as the only actor to display mirth and said his performance was the best in the film.
+Rainer highlighted Lundgren as the only mirthful actor and said his performance was the best in the film.
 James called Ice-T's role stereotypical and said he deserved better.

+Jonathan Palmer reviewed Johnny Mnemonic for Arcane magazine, rating it a 4 out of 10 overall, and stated that "Though this is not a good film, the William Gibson connection alone makes it required cyberpunk viewing, and as the popularity of that genre increases, so will interest in Johnny Mnemonic."